LolitaDias/Excel-Homework/README.md

 ![Kickstarter Table](Images/FullTable.PNG)

-* Use conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.

   * Create a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.